puppetlabs/trapperkeeper/README.md

 ### Shutdown Service

-The shutdown service is built-in to trapperkeeper and, like the configuration service, is always loaded.
+The shutdown service is built-in to Trapperkeeper and, like the configuration service, is always loaded.
 It has two main responsibilities:

 * Listen for a shutdown signal to the process, and initiate shutdown of the